-For 1st April 2024, the Council has developed and approved a Social Value in Commissioning & Procurement Statement.
+For 1 April 2024, the Council has developed and approved a Social Value in Commissioning & Procurement Statement.
 The purpose of the statement is to set out the approach the Council is going to take to look beyond the financial cost of contracts, to ensure the goods, services, utilities and works procured can improve the economic, social, and environmental wellbeing of Westmorland and Furness.
-In addition to explaining why, the statement also explains how we will capture and monitor social value in contracts - which has formed the basis for critical work stream in the Commissioning & Procurement Service, and outcomes will be reported in April 2026.
+In addition to explaining why, the statement also explains how we will capture and monitor social value in contracts - which has formed the basis for critical work streams in the Commissioning & Procurement Service, and outcomes will be reported in April 2026.
 The social value principles, as set out in the strategy, are further developed in both the Procurement and Commissioning Strategies, which were agreed by Cabinet in April 2024.

-The Procurement Strategy, approved in April 2024, is the first for the Council and sets out the approach we are going to take working in partnership with internal and external stakeholders to ensure that procurement is carried out in an ethical, social and environmentally responsible way.
+The Procurement Strategy sets out the approach we are going to take working in partnership with internal and external stakeholders to ensure that procurement is carried out in an ethical, social and environmentally responsible way.
 With an annual spend of over £340 million on the purchase of goods, works, services and utilities, the Procurement Strategy is important in shaping the way we approach procurement activity, whilst maximizing our opportunities to contribute to the economic, environmental, and social gains in the local region.
-Working with, and through providers to address the challenges associated with sustainability and addressing the three pillars of equity, economy and environment.
+Working with, and through providers is vital to address the challenges associated with sustainability and addressing the three pillars of equity, economy and environmental.

-The different approaches to procurement from sovereign councils was not uniform and the decentralized model means that there has been varying degrees of oversight.
-The approval and implementation of the Procurement Strategy pulls the different practices into one place - allowing a comprehensive framework we can build upon thereby developing a mature and transformative procurement service.
+The different approaches to procurement from sovereign councils was not uniform and the decentralised model means that there has been varying degrees of oversight.
+The approval and implementation of the Procurement Strategy started to pull the different practices into one place - allowing a comprehensive framework we can build upon thereby developing a mature and transformative procurement service.
 It is, has been, and continues to be, a steep learning curve.
-The Council has a long term plan, and for 2024/25, the focus is on delivering the implementation plan for the Procurement Strategy and preparing for the changes because of the Procurement Act 2023, which are likely to be implemented in early 2025.
+The Council has a long-term plan, and for 2024/25, the focus was on delivering the implementation plan for the Procurement Strategy and embedding the changes because of the Procurement Act 2023.